talmeym/regurgitator-core/README.md

 ============
 regurgitator is a modular, extendable java processing engine designed for regurgitating canned or clever responses to incoming requests.

-it provides a series of executable steps and constructs, that can be hand or file configured to do whatever you need it to do when a request needs to be processed. you can also add your own steps, for whatever it doesn't do out of the box.
+it provides a series of executable steps and constructs, that can be hand or file configured to do whatever you need regurgitator to do when a request needs to be processed. you can also add your own steps, for whatever it doesn't do out of the box.

-it can be configured using xml or json or extended to use any other document format.
+it can be configured using xml or json files or extended to use any other document format.

 it can work with http to mock/stub http services, or be embedded within any other request / response mechanism.